 $

-target - a subcommand
+clean is a make target - a subcommand

-to build only part of your program.
+you can give to make to build only part of your program.

 (In this case, you are not actually "building" anything, but the concept

-by itself builds the default target (below).
+is the same.) make by itself builds the default target (below).

 makefile

-uses the following file, called makefile
+Make uses the following file, called makefile,

-to guide compilation of hw6file
+to guide compilation of hw6file:

 CFLAGS=-g -Wall BASEOBJS=artistCDs.o listArtists.o main.o printTree.o RecordStore.o FILEOBJS=$(BASEOBJS) FileFileReader.o file: $(FILEOBJS) gcc $(FILEOBJS) -o hw6file clean: rm -f *.o *~ hw6file